theprinceraj/OCTANET_SEPTEMBER-Task-2/README.md

 ## Preview

+You can also watch the preview at: https://youtu.be/CovjV-pE738

 ## Key Features
 1. Effortless Task Management: Add and delete tasks with ease.
 2. Date-Based Sorting: Sort tasks by today, tomorrow, past, and completed.